Osndok/ElasticWolf/README.md

        git clone git://github.com/aws-ew-dev/ElasticWolf.git

-   * Run from the source directory the command
+   * Run from the source directory the command, it will make a copy of the modified source files into the ElasticWolf windows directory

        run.bat